DeFliTeam/DeFliSoftware/README.md

 The basic aim of the DeFli package is to forward data read from an ADS-B receiver to DeFli Network Servers and DeFli Blockchain

-It does this using a program, piaware, aided by some support programs.
+It does this using a program, DeFliSoftware, aided by some support programs.

     DeFliX - establishes an encrypted session to DeFli and forwards data DeFli-Config - used to configure DeFliSOftware like with a DeFli username and password